CESNET/cesnet-datazoo/README.md

 - Built on suitable data structures for experiments with large datasets.
 There are several caching mechanisms to make repeated runs faster, for example, when searching for the best model configuration.
 - Datasets are offered in multiple sizes to give users an option to start the experiments at a smaller scale (also faster dataset download, disk space, etc.).
 The default is the `S` size containing 25 million samples.

-:brain: :brain: See a related project [CESNET Models](https://github.com/CESNET/cesnet-models) providing pre-trained neural networks for traffic classification. :brain: :brain:
+:brain: :brain: See a related project [CESNET Models](https://github.com/CESNET/cesnet-models) providing pretrained neural networks for traffic classification. :brain: :brain:

-:notebook: :notebook: Example Jupyter notebooks are included in a separate [CESNET Traffic Classification Examples](https://github.com/CESNET/cesnet-tcexamples) repo. :notebook: :notebook:
+:notebook: :notebook: Example Jupyter notebooks are included in a separate [Traffic Classification Examples](https://github.com/CESNET/cesnet-tcexamples) repository. :notebook: :notebook:

+:rocket: :rocket: [Transfer Learning Codebase](https://github.com/CESNET/tc-transfer/) for reproducing experiments from our paper — covering ten downstream traffic classification tasks with three transfer approaches (k-NN, linear probing, and full model fine-tuning). :rocket: :rocket:

 ## Datasets
 The `cesnet-datazoo` package currently provides three datasets with details in the following table (you might need to scroll the table horizontally to see all datasets).